goderich/dissertation/dissertation.md

 Some of the paradigm leveling processes are systematic, and affect whole classes of alternations.
 Other alternation processes may only be partly affected by regularization, as it can happen on a case-by-case basis.
 Both types are presented in this section.

-Squliq, Skikun, and Klesan completely regularize all verbs with the root-final /t/ to /c/ alternation from @sec:merger-final-c-t. @tbl:regularization-final-t-to-c shows a comparison of alternating roots in Matu'uwal and Plngawan with their cognates in Squliq, Skikun, and Klesan, which do not have this alternation.
+Squliq, Skikun, and Klesan completely regularize all verbs with the root-final /t/ to \<c\> /t͡s/ alternation from @sec:merger-final-c-t. @tbl:regularization-final-t-to-c shows a comparison of alternating roots in Matu'uwal and Plngawan with their cognates in Squliq, Skikun, and Klesan, which do not have this alternation.

-: Regularization of root-final /t/ to /c/ in Squliq, Skikun, and Klesan {#tbl:regularization-final-t-to-c}
+: Regularization of root-final /t/ to \<c\> /t͡s/ in Squliq, Skikun, and Klesan {#tbl:regularization-final-t-to-c}

 | Matu'uwal | Plngawan    | Squliq  | Skikun  | Klesan  | Gloss           |
 |-----------|-------------|---------|---------|---------|-----------------|